All Episodes

 the best metals, the finest gems.
 It just really turned

-here what is the antique Roadhouse or.
+it here what is the Antique Roadhouse or.

-Whatever antique read show?
+Whatever antique road show?

 Yeah, and then the Santa Fe ones will be like

-it's usually native art or native artifacts, and they'll be
+it's usually native art or native artifacts and they'll be

-Me so many stories.
-I think Santa Fe Indian Market
+I think Santa Fe Indian Market is a touchy subject

-is a touchy subject for a lot of artists because
+for a lot of artists because I hear people saying

-I hear people saying things like that.
-But I think
+things like that.
+But I think also it's a huge,

-also it's a huge, huge economic force for native people.
+huge economic force for Native people.
+I know a lot

-I know a lot of artists who's that's where they
+of artists who's that's where they make a big chunk

-make a big chunk of their sales.
-So you know,
+of their sales.
+So you know that that's it's important

-that it's important for them.
+for them.

 It's very competitive.
 It's how they make their lives.
 That's